rails/rails/guides/source/active_job_basics.md

 send an email using `.deliver_later`) will generally not work because Rake will likely end, causing the in-process thread pool to be deleted, before any/all of the `.deliver_later` emails are processed.
-To avoid this problem, use `.deliver_now` or run a persistent queue in development as well.
+To avoid this problem, use `.deliver_now` or run a persistent queue in development.

 Internationalization